 Expectations of the Investigator

 Investigators must be highly promising based on performance during training and have shown promise that they are ready to make the transition to independent investigation.
 Preference will be given to applicants that have not held a faculty position or equivalent for more than one year.
 The investigator must demonstrate that they have a research plan that is distinct from the work of their mentors’ program, is important and is achievable.
 The investigator will be asked to identify planned research milestones.
 The investigator must indicate how core facilities at the Institution are sufficient to allow completion of the proposed studies within the proposed budget.
 The principal investigator will be required to submit an annual report to the host institution and the Foundation (submitted electronically via the LLHF Grant Management System).
 Additionally, the investigator will be required to attend the Annual Hillblom Scientific Meeting to give a presentation on the findings of their research to date.
 The annual renewal of any Start-Up Grant for the three year time period will be contingent upon a satisfactory annual report and presentation at this forum.
 Renewal / non-renewal decisions by the Board of Directors of the Hillblom Foundation are final and not subject to appeal or review.

-In awarding Hillblom Start-Up Grants, preference will be given to applicants able to devote at least 80% of their research effort in Year 1 of the grant to the project described in the application and those whose first year of funding from non-Hillblom sources will not interfere with that 80% commitment.
+In awarding Hillblom Start-Up Grants, preference will be given to applicants able to devote at least 80% of the their time dedicated to research and at least 50% effort and salary from the Hillblom Foundation Start-Up Grant.

 Furthermore, preference will be given to applicants whose effort is devoted principally, if not exclusively, to the project proposed for funding.
 Additional support will be considered for a similar project (providing there is disclosure to the other funding entity) but not for one that is completely distinct and for which the applicant has committed significant effort.
 Consideration will be given as to what other research commitments have been made and what other funds are available to support the project.